brunojensen/chainsaw-kube/README.md

-[ WARNING ] This is a small project that I've created to try some libraries and "stuffs", for study purpose, don't use in production without review and configurate all properly.
+[ WARNING ] This is a small project that I've created to try some libraries and "stuff", for study purposes, don't use in production without review and configure all properly.

 Here you'll find: